 This is the savings account that SBI offers to inculcate the habit of savings amongst its customers.
 SBI is known to mainly offer two kinds of savings account

 Savings Account: This is a simple account where you can park your savings.
 It has a debit card also; money multipliers and one can be in name of single or joint account holder’s name.
-You get interested on a quarterly basis and there are no minimum amount criteria for same.
+You get interested quarterly and there are no minimum amount criteria for the same.

 Savings Plus: This is the second kind of account offered by SBI.
-In this account, the account holder opens the account for tenure of minimum one to maximum five years.
+In this account, the account holder opens the account for the tenure of a minimum of one to a maximum of five years.
 The minimum amount is INR 5000 and once the threshold limit is exceeded, the funds sweep into the placement of a term deposit.